ahmet1hekim/dizi-cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ahmet1hekim/dizi-cli)](https://goreportcard.com/report/github.com/ahmet1hekim/dizi-cli)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A cli tool for watching TV shows directly from your terminal.
-Built with Go using Colly for web scraping and ChromeDP for headless browsing.Scraipng some **pirated** show sites and watching them from your terminal.
+Built with Go using Colly for web scraping and ChromeDP for headless browsing.Scraping some **pirated** show sites and watching them from your terminal.

 **Disclaimer**: This project is for educational purposes only.
 Use it at your own risk.
 The developers do not endorse or support piracy.